PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: Selected Tasks

 where $\hat{y}_i$ and $y_i$ denote the predicted and GT action labels of frame $i$, and $T$ is the total number of frames in the video. $G_a$ and $D_a$ represent the GT and predicted set of frames labeled with action $a$, and $A$ is the total number of distinct action categories.

-\textbf{Results.} We evaluated four representative methods across three datasets—PhysLab, Breakfast, and CrossTask—covering both action alignment and action segmentation tasks.
+\textbf{Results.} We evaluated four representative methods across three datasets: PhysLab, Breakfast, and CrossTask, with the latter two selected for being the authoritative and widely adopted procedural video benchmarks.
 As summarized in Table \ref{tab:ar}, these methods show overall inferior performance on PhysLab compared to the other two datasets, particularly in terms of MoF.
-This performance gap can be attributed to several factors inherent to PhysLab: the presence of numerous fine-grained experimental actions, frequent occlusions, complex human-object interactions, and high visual similarity between distinct operations.
+This performance gap can be attributed to several factors inherent to PhysLab: the presence of diverse experimental actions, frequent occlusions, complex human-object interactions, and high visual similarity between distinct operations.
 These characteristics substantially increase the difficulty of both frame-level action classification and temporal boundary localization.

 Moreover, PhysLab exhibits a stronger capacity for distinguishing model performance.
 For the action alignment task, the IoU gap between the best and worst-performing models on PhysLab reaches 21.2, whereas the corresponding gaps on Breakfast and CrossTask are only 5.0 and 3.1, respectively.
 A similar trend is observed in the action segmentation task, where PhysLab presents an IoU gap of 20.3, again notably larger than those on the other datasets.
-These results highlight that the complex visual and procedural characteristics of PhysLab not only introduce greater challenges for action recognition but also provide a more rigorous benchmark for assessing model robustness and generalization capabilities.
+These results highlight that the complex visual and procedural characteristics of PhysLab not only introduce greater challenges for action recognition, but also provide a more rigorous benchmark for assessing model robustness and generalization capabilities.